What Dachshunds Were Bred for and Why It Matters

 Are Dachshunds Still Used For Hunting?

-Dachshunds are not widely used for hunting today as they were traditionally used.
+Dachshunds are not widely used for hunting today as they traditionally were.
+They are primarily kept as companion animals.

 However, some people still use them for hunting small game, such as rabbits, and they can also be trained to hunt other animals like raccoons or badgers.